 What’s not covered by life insurance?

 During a pandemic like the coronavirus, your policy’s typical clauses apply.
-Your insurer usually won’t pay out your policy if you commit suicide or die while committing a serious crime.
-They also won’t pay out your benefit if you die in a way that’s listed as an exclusion in your policy — like racecar driving or recreational flying.
+Your insurer won’t pay out your policy if you commit suicide within the first two years of taking out a policy or die while committing a serious crime.
+They also won’t pay out your benefit if you die in a way that’s listed as an exclusion in your life insurance policy — like racecar driving or recreational flying.

 What is a pandemic?